keploy/community-blog/clj2pu58200a2ojnv8oufdfws.md

 **That's it for now!!
 Hope you got to learn something about GraphQL, how it's different from REST, and what are some pros and cons of using it.**

 Follow me on [**Twitter**](https://twitter.com/shivv_twt) and [**LinkedIn**](https://www.linkedin.com/in/shivang-shandilya/).

+## Frequently Asked Questions

+### What are the main differences between GraphQL vs REST?

+GraphQL allows clients to request specific fields, avoiding over-fetching and under-fetching.
+It typically doesn't require versioning and can fetch data from multiple sources in one request.
+REST has fixed responses, often uses versioning, and may need multiple requests for related data.

+### When should I choose GraphQL over REST?

+Choose GraphQL when your application requires complex queries, client-specific data needs, rapid iteration without breaking changes, or real-time updates.
+It is also beneficial to avoid over-fetching and under-fetching by letting clients fetch only the data they need.

+### What are the advantages of REST over GraphQL?

+REST is simpler for basic CRUD operations, effectively leverages HTTP caching, and has a mature ecosystem with established best practices.
+It is stateless, making it easier to scale horizontally, and widely adopted, ensuring broad expertise and support.

+### How does error handling differ between GraphQL vs REST?

+GraphQL returns a single response with data and detailed error information, allowing partial success.
+REST uses HTTP status codes with separate error responses for each failed request, providing a more uniform but potentially more fragmented error handling approach.

+### Is GraphQL more secure than REST?

+GraphQL offers fine-grained data control but requires careful implementation of authorization and rate limiting to prevent abuse.
+REST relies on well-understood HTTP methods and status codes.
+Both can be secure if implemented correctly, though GraphQL's flexibility needs more attention to detail.